-agree that my study doctor may tell my personal doctor that I am taking part in this study.
+Check COne: I agree that my study doctor may tell my personal doctor that I am taking part in this study.
 I do not want my study doctor to tell my personal doctor that I am taking part in this study.
-I FREELY AC CEPT TO PARTICIPATE IN 1 THIS STUDY To be signe ed s simultaneously, (i.e. on same date), by all parties: Distribution: original for study doctor, signed copy to Subject / Patient Print Name of Subject / ast Name, First Name) atient Date (to be entered by Subject) Signature Print Name of person obtaining the Date Signature I believe he e/sh on in this informed consent doo ne understands what was read he study.
-The subject has sign d and explained and is freely a greeing to Name of Im npa rtial Witness Date (to be entered by witness) Signature At any give n ti me an incapacitated individua Il may explicitly refuse to parti cipate in or request to be withdrawn from the clinical trial.
+I FREELY ACCEPT TO PARTICIPATE IN THIS STUDY I additionally consent to the use of my coded medical information for future medical or pharmaceutical research.
+To be signed simultaneously, (i.e. on same date), by all parties: Distribution: original for study doctor, signed copy to <subject patient=""></subject> Name (Last Name, First Name) oject / Patient Date (to be entered by Subject) Signature Print N Name of person obtaining the nt Date Signature The information in this informed consent document was read to the study participant.
+I believe he/she understands what was read and explained and is freely agreeing to participate in the study.
+The subject has signed or made his/her mark on the signature line above.
+Name of Impartial Witness Date (to be entered by witness) Signature

+At any given time an incapacitated individual may explicitly refuse to participate in or request to be withdrawn from the clinical trial.
 The study doctor must respect the request.